-- (1) Except for a RECLAIM facility subject to Rule 1100 Implementation Schedule for NOx Facilities, On on or after September 5, 2008, the owner or operator of any unit subject to subdivision (a) shall operate such unit so that it discharges into the atmosphere no more than 30 ppm of NOx emissions or for natural gas fired units 0.037 pound NOx per million Btu of heat input, as specified in the permit to operate. - (2) An owner or operator of any unit subject to subdivision (a) must select to comply with one of the following NOx emission limits specified in Table 1146.1-1 and apply for a permit to construct to operate such unit in compliance with the selected emission limit and the corresponding permit application and full compliance dates.
-The owner or operator of a RECLAIM facility subject to Rule 1100 Implementation Schedule for NOx Facilities, shall comply with NOx emission limits specified in Table 1146.1-1 in accordance with the category assignments and schedule specified in Rule 1100.
+- (1) On or after September 5, 2008 for non-RECLAIM facilities, or the applicable compliance date specified in Rule 1100 Implementation Schedule for NOx Facilities, for RECLAIM or former RECLAIM facilities, the owner or operator of any unit subject to subdivision (a) shall operate such unit so that it discharges into the atmosphere no more than 30 ppm of NOx emissions or for natural gas fired units 0.037 pound NOx per million Btu of heat input, as specified in the permit to operate. - (2) An owner or operator of any unit subject to subdivision (a) must select to comply with one of the following NOx emission limits specified in Table 1146.1-1 and apply for a permit to construct to operate such unit in compliance with the selected emission limit and the corresponding permit application and full compliance dates.
+The owner or operator of a RECLAIM facility or former RECLAIM facility shall comply with the applicable NOx emission limits specified in Table 1146.1-1 in accordance with the schedule specified in Rule 1100 Implementation Schedule for NOx Facilities.